bury7/Air_Alarm_CS50X/README.md

 ## Project Description

+## Warning

+After you have installed all of the files on your computer, you must modify the configuration file [config.ini](static/config/config.ini) and add your telegram account info there.
+Otherwise, nothing will function.

 ## Course URL

 To learn about CS50 Python course, go to the official course website on the edX platform: [CS50's Introduction to Computer Science](https://www.edx.org/learn/computer-science/harvard-university-cs50-s-introduction-to-computer-science).